kiranpannalall/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6- prints the third line of the file iacta

-7- creates a file named with special characters containing the text Holberton School ending by a new line
+7- creates a file named with special characters ending by a new line

 8- writes into the file ls_cwd_content the result of the command ls -la